2016-2017 Program Directors

 Worcester State University ‘16, History

-Vincent was born in the Netherlands but has lived in Douglas, Massachusetts for most of his life.
-He attended Worcester State University earning a Bachelor's of Art in History in May 2016.
-After attending an alternative spring break trip to Manna Project’s Nicaragua site, Vincent applied to be a Program Director for the opportunity to expand his knowledge and understanding of Latin America.
-Vincent hopes to continue traveling and is interested in a Master's Program in Latin American Studies and eventually his doctorate.
-Vincent hopes to pursue a career in academia by becoming a professor of international development.
+Vincent was born in the Netherlands but has lived in Massachusetts for most of his life.
+He attended Worcester State University and graduated with his BA in History in May 2016.
+In addition to history, Vincent also focused his studies on political science, foreign services, and Latin American studies.
+After participating in an alternative spring break trip at Manna Project’s Nicaragua site, Vincent applied to be a Program Director in order expand his knowledge and understanding of Latin America.
+Vincent would like to spend the next couple of years in Latin America before choosing a Master's program and returning to the United States.
+He hopes to pursue a nonprofit career in community development with a focus on Latin America.
+In his free time, he enjoys traveling, researching and writing scholarly work, meeting new friends, and discovering new cultures.

 Wake Forest University '16, Health and Exercise Science and Anthropology